joannajjliu/2021_Node_Demo/readme.md

             - DELETE returns 204 No Content response
             - POST returns 201 Create with created appointment json response
             - PUT returns 204 No Content when AppointmentID exists, else it will return 201 Create with created appointment json
-        - **/appointment/routes.ts** calls the appropriate controller code from /appointment/controllers.ts, and links it to a relavant route, using .get, .post, .put, or .delete methods of express.Router(). express.Router() is then exported, for use in the root /src/index.ts file
+        - **/appointment/routes.ts** calls the appropriate controller code from /appointment/controllers.ts, and links it to a relevant route, using .get, .post, .put, or .delete methods of express.Router(). express.Router() is then exported, for use in the root /src/index.ts file

 ## Commit 5 - Create Supertests for Appointment API

 1. Our tests will use [Mocha](https://mochajs.org/#getting-started) as the test framework, and [Supertest](https://www.npmjs.com/package/supertest) to test HTTP calls.
 NOTE that supertest does not mock the data.
 Either we mock it ourselves, or supertest will modify the actual data in our data store.
-For now, we will keep supertest calling the same json file as the acutal Appointment service.
+For now, we will keep supertest calling the same json file as the actual Appointment service.
 In Commit 7 (Fine-tuning), we will create a separate json file specifically for testing Appointment, and split the routes used for testing, vs development: `npm i -D mocha supertest @types/supertest @types/mocha`
 2. In package.json, add a test script: `"test": "mocha --watch"`
 3. In the root directory, create a .mocharc.json file.
 Copy the contents of .mocharc.json file in this repo into your locally created .mocharc.json file:
     - **Install** `npm i ts-node`.
 You'll need this library for tests, as structured in this repo: to watch for changes in typescript files directly, without needing to first compile to javascript.